sakjain92/Fractional-GPUs/doc/BUILD.md

     * *FGPU_COMP_COLORING_ENABLE* is enabled.
     * *FGPU_MEM_COLORING_ENABLED* is disabled.
     * *FGPU_TEST_MEM_COLORING_ENABLED* is enabled.
-    * Only reverse engineering code is intended to run (one at a time) in this scenario.
+    * Only reverse engineering code is intended to run (one reverse engineering application at a time) in this scenario.

 ### Fine tuning configuration

-For fine tuning, parameters in **include/fgpu_internal_config.hpp** can be modified.
+For fine tuning, parameters in **[include/fgpu_internal_config.hpp](../include/fgpu_internal_config.hpp)** can be modified.
 Specifically, the following paramters might be of interest:

 * **FGPU_PREFERRED_NUM_COLORS**